Xenophilicy/Xenophilicy/README.md

 ### XenoServers
 <img src="https://file.xenoservers.net/logo.png" width="100">

 I own a Minecraft: Bedrock Edition server with lots of custom written plugins and features.
 Come by and check us out by [joining our Discord](https://discord.xenoservers.net) or [adding our server](https://xenoservers.net/join) to your Minecraft client!
-We offer many monolithic gamemodes such as Prison and SkyBlock, along with some new minigames servers with games like Skywars and more coming soon!
+We offer many gamemodes such as Prison and SkyBlock, along with some new minigames servers with games like Skywars and more coming soon!